amrofi/tstools/README.md

 # tstools
 This repository is intended to gather my personal utilities designed for time series analysis.
+It is a development version, therefore it is important to always install the lastest release.

 ## Installing from github: